specta-rs/rspc/docs/src/pages/server/selection.md

         // Eg. We don't want to expose the password field. let users = vec![user.clone(), user.clone(), user];

-        selection_vec!(users, { name, age }) // Here we are selecting the fields we want to expose on each item in the list.
+        selection!(users, [{ name, age }]) // Here we are selecting the fields we want to expose on each item in the list.
 This is completely type safe!
     })
     .build();
 ```